BLOG |

 Setting up a legal entity in Asia can take 3 to 9 months, depending on the country.
 For example, in Indonesia, incorporating a company involves multiple approvals from the Ministry of Law and Human Rights, which slows down time-to-market.
 Other bottlenecks include licensing, tax registration, and opening a bank account.

-Countries like Thailand and South Korea (Insights) have complex labor laws around terminations, severance, and statutory benefits.
+Countries like Thailand and South Korea have complex labor laws around terminations, severance, and statutory benefits.
 Companies managing in-house HR must stay updated on ever-changing legal requirements—or risk fines, audits, or lawsuits.

 Shutting down a legal entity in Asia isn't easy.
 In Vietnam, for instance, it can take 6–12 months and involves tax clearance, labor termination compliance, and complex deregistration processes.

-EORs are becoming a strategic default for mid-sized businesses entering new markets fast—especially in regions like Southeast Asia, where regulations and timelines vary widely.
+Professional employment services are becoming a strategic default for mid-sized businesses entering new markets fast—especially in regions like Southeast Asia, where regulations and timelines vary widely.

 ✅ Fast onboarding